Russian markets take fright on Putin threat to Ukraine

 BROADER CONSEQUENCES

 Still, market players, fearing broader consequences, were selling stocks, including major blue chips.
-Gazprom (GAZP.MM) lost 13.9 percent, while shares in state bank Sberbank (SBER.MM) were down nearly 15 percent and VTB (VTBR.MM) fell 17.5 percent.
+Gazprom (GAZP.MM) lost more than 10 percent, while shares in state banks Sberbank (SBER.MM) and VTB (VTBR.MM) both fell 13 percent.

-Russia's oil major Rosneft (ROSN.MM) lost an estimated $5 billion in market capitalization on Monday.
-This suggests that British BP (BP.L), which holds a 19.75-percent stake in Rosneft, has lost nearly $1 billion.

 "The Russian market has always been dependent on foreign investors," said Andrei Kuznetsov, strategist at Sberbank CIB in Moscow.
 He estimates about 70 percent of Russian freely traded shares is controlled by foreigners and a big portion of foreigners - about 40 percent - is from the United States.

-Konstantin Gulyaev, chief market analyst at Capital investment house in Moscow, said Monday's market behavior was pure panic.
+Konstantin Gulyaev, chief market analyst at Capital investment house in Moscow, said Monday's market behaviour was pure panic.

-"The most important for our market is that the 'Ukraine factor' does not acquire some global factor, as it was in 2008 when after the military conflict in Georgia, came the crash of Lehman Brothers," Gulyaev said.
+"The most important for our market is that the 'Ukraine factor' does not acquire some global factor, as it was in 2008 when after the military conflict in Georgia, was the crash of the Lehman Brothers," Gulyaev said.

-The Central Bank First Deputy Governor Ksenia Yudaeyva said the bank may boost its presence in the market further and that it still has "big room" to raise interest rates.

-For now, the central bank seems well-equipped to defend the currency, with $493.4 billion in gold and foreign exchange reserves at its disposal, but Monday's estimated $10 billion spend added up to a 2 percent splurge in one day.
+Traders said the central bank has been offering $1 billion to prop up the rouble every time the currency falls two-three kopecks.

+"And the central bank does it quite openly and absolutely explicitly," said Pavel Demeschik, a dealer at ING Bank in Moscow.
+There has been no statement from the central bank on possible changes to its currency market interventions scheme.

-Traders said that if it weren't for the central bank intervention, the rouble could have weakened to as far as 37.5 roubles per dollar.
-Credit Suisse sees the rouble weakening beyond 37 roubles per dollar in coming days.
+Demeschik said that if it weren't for the central bank's presence on the market, the rouble could have weakened to as far as 37.5 roubles per dollar already today.
+Credit Suisse see the rouble weakening beyond 37 rouble per dollar in coming days.

+For now, the central bank seems well-equipped to defend the currency, having $493.4 billion in gold and foreign exchange reserves at its disposal.

 Many privately run exchange booths, where the spread between buying and selling dollars increased up to tenfold from an average of 20 kopecks over the weekend, ran out of the greenback, with Russians rushing to exchange their roubles.